Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - ESDK-380 If CompressionType is set to "None", the CompressionThreshold range check still occurs
 - ESDK-421 need infinite timeout support for PostAckTimeout and RequestTimeout in EMA
-- ESDK-414 EMA is using the incorrect attribute info when sending Generic Messages
 - ESDK-455: Shared windows solution file doesn't build ema if the libxml2 library in eta doesn't already exist.
 - ESDK-398 XMLTrace may not flush all information to trace file
 - ESDK-385 ChannelSet with two multicast channels userQLimit set incorrectly
 - ESDK-395 NiProvider360 application uses 100% CPU when CTRL-C pressed while publishing data
 - ESDK-374 Random exit issue with NiProvider, application does not exit.
-- ESDK-361 When overriding admin messages using addAdminMessage and if the service is down at start-up the the dictionary will not be downloaded properly.

 # Obtaining the Thomson Reuters Field Dictionaries

-The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are present in the GitHub repo under `Ema/Etc`.
+The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are present in the GitHub repo under `Cpp-C/etc`.

 In addition, the most current version can be downloaded from the Customer Zone from the following location.